 “Tsst” : onomatopoeia // Catcall.
 Wolf-whistle.
 Favoured in Spanish and Latino regions.

-Until recently I had always been under the impression that tsst is a common word in the vocabulary of Spanish and Latino guys.
+Until recently I had always been under the impression that tsst is a common sound in the vocabulary of Spanish and Latino guys.

 In my understanding when making the sound at a stranger you come across as a randy, needling mammal with hopes of wooing or at least making eye contact with a woman in passing.